Christopher McQuarrie: Early life

 McQuarrie was born in Princeton, New Jersey.
-After graduating from West Windsor-Plainsboro High School South in 1986, he worked as an assistant at Christ Church Grammar School in Perth, Western Australia, recalling in 2013, “I was offered an Interim program ...
+After graduating from West Windsor-Plainsboro High School South in 1986, he worked as an assistant at Christ Church Grammar School in Perth, Western Australia, recalling in 2013, "I was offered an Interim program ...
 I picked a place out of a hat and ended up at Christ Church Grammar School.
 I lived at the school and worked at the boarding school, though I did very little work".
 Fired after nine months, "I hitchhiked for three months, came home, knocked around for about a month and then immediately started working for this detective agency....
 [It] was actually a glorified security-guard position.
 I think in the four years I worked there I did about six investigations."

 McQuarrie worked for four years at a movie theater in New Jersey as a security guard.
 Because the theater was in a violent area, he was often tasked to stand at the back of the room and observe the audience as they were watching the film, ensuring no fights broke out.
 He described the experience as "[his] film school" and "the single most educational experience [he] ever had," stating that it helped him "develop an innate sense of how the audience is responding" to a film.

 Career

 1993–2000: Early films and Oscar win

-McQuarrie's first feature film was the 1993 thriller Public Access, directed by Bryan Singer.
+McQuarrie's first feature film was the 1993 thriller Public Access, directed by Bryan Singer and produced by Kenneth Kokin.
 It won the Critics Award at the Deauville American Film Festival and shared the Sundance Film Festival's Grand Jury Prize.
 It was not released theatrically in the United States.
 On review aggregator Rotten Tomatoes, it received an approval rating of 58%.

 McQuarrie wrote The Usual Suspects (1995), for which he received Best Screenplay awards from the British and American Academy Awards, as well as from Premiere magazine, the Texas Board of Review, and the Chicago Critics, as well as the Edgar Award and Independent Spirit Award.
 It was later included on the New York Times list of the 1000 greatest films ever made, and the character Verbal Kint was included on AFI's list of the 100 greatest Heroes and Villains of all time.
 In 2006, the Writers Guild of America voted The Usual Suspects #35 on their list of 101 Greatest Screenplays.
 In his third collaboration with Singer, McQuarrie did an extensive rewrite on X-Men, but ultimately removed his name from the project.

-In 2000, McQuarrie made his directorial debut with The Way of the Gun, a modern-day Western, for which he also wrote the script.
+In 2000, McQuarrie made his directorial debut with The Way of the Gun, a modern-day Western, for which he also wrote the script and was produced by Kenneth Kokin.
 It starred Benicio del Toro, Ryan Phillippe, Taye Diggs, and James Caan.
-The film, budgeted at US$8.5 million, received mixed reviews and grossed US$13 million worldwide.
+The film, budgeted at US$9.5 million, received mixed reviews and grossed US$16 million worldwide.